Brasilibr/jvar/README.md

     jvar k = ja({1,false,true,MNULL,"potato",0.5});

-// You can also initialize it directly with values:
+You can also initialize it directly with values:

+    jvar k;
     k[ZERO] = 1;
     k[1] = 2.3;
     k[2] = "potato";